prisma/prisma-examples/javascript/graphql-auth/README.md

 # GraphQL Server with Authentication & Permissions

-This example shows how to implement a **GraphQL server with an email-password-based authentication workflow and authentication rules** based on [Photon JS](https://photonjs.prisma.io/), [graphql-yoga](https://github.com/prisma/graphql-yoga) & [graphql-shield](https://github.com/maticzav/graphql-shield).
+This example shows how to implement a **GraphQL server with an email-password-based authentication workflow and authentication rules** based on [Photon.js](https://photonjs.prisma.io/), [graphql-yoga](https://github.com/prisma/graphql-yoga) & [graphql-shield](https://github.com/maticzav/graphql-shield).

 ## How to use